Differential/docs/CLIENT-GUIDE.md

 ### Wait, before I tell you my idea, would you please sign my NDA

 While we appreciate the intent of signing an NDA (and we take confidentiality seriously), we do not sign NDA's.
-Here is a blog post describing why we think [you don't need an NDA]( http://differential.io/blog/why-you-dont-need-an-nda).
-We have language protecting you in our
-MSA (Master Services Agreement), along with the fact that we are not in the business of stealing ideas.
+Differential is not in the business of stealing ideas.
 If we were, we wouldn't be in business long.
 The main reasons we don't sign NDA's before we hear an idea:
 * We talk with entrepreneurs everyday and hear 1,000s of ideas a year
-* Maintaining organization and clarity of whose ideas are what is a legal and liability nightmare for our business (especially since you might not end up being a customer)
+* Maintaining organization and clarity of whose ideas are what is a legal and liability nightmare for our business (especially since you might not end up being a customer) and signing NDAs limits us from courting other potential business.
+* We believe that NDAs are counter to successfully lean startups.
+Here is a blog post describing why we think [you don't need an NDA]( http://differential.io/blog/why-you-dont-need-an-nda).

+We have language protecting you in our MSA (Master Services Agreement) should we get that far.

 How we can discuss your idea without an NDA:
 * Don't tell us anything that you consider "secret sauce" or don't feel comfortable sharing